siyonabehera/Sec1_FP_NurAmeeraSabrina_SiyonaBehera/README.md

 Average Hours by Age Group and Education.png: Heatmap of hours by Age Group and Education.

+#Do you think we have to include all of the visualizations we have in this readme file? or this 3 are enough?

 ## How to Use

 1. Clone the repository: